MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Microsoft.Graph.Sites.md

 Get the number of the resource

 ### [Get-MgSite](Get-MgSite.md)
-Retrieve properties and relationships for a [site][] resource.\nA site resource represents a team site in SharePoint.
+Retrieve properties and relationships for a [site][] resource.A site resource represents a team site in SharePoint.

 ### [Get-MgSiteActivityByInterval](Get-MgSiteActivityByInterval.md)
 Invoke function getActivitiesByInterval